Getting Back on the Slopes | Learning to Monoski

 A.J. and I hope that we’ll be able to share our love of winter with our children and build wonderful memories together.
 I foresee many slopes to shred in our future.

-If this post spoke to you, please share with those care about.
+If this post spoke to you, please share it with those care about.